Music (Madonna song): Release and reception

 Jarman-Ivens noted the use of American imagery in the clip, especially Madonna's cowboy garb and her popularizing of cowboy fashion.
 She found it interesting that Madonna "turned" to Americana, "underlining her interest in exploring her relationship to mainstream America through a fashion and cultural style that is rich and multi-layered in its meaning".
 The author also emphasized Madonna's sexual assertiveness in the music video, and emphatic defining of herself as "a sexual free spirit", as well as portrayal of expensive accouterments.
 "Music" was released as a DVD single on September 5, 2000.
 It reached the top of the UK Music Video charts and number three on the US Music Video charts, receiving gold certification in both regions.
-The clip was parodied on the sixth season of Mad TV and was called "My Movies".
-It featured Mo Collins as Madonna and poked fun at Madonna's filmography, with an animated version of Madonna attacking signs displaying her commercially flop films.
+The clip was parodied on the sixth season of Mad TV.
+The spoof, called "My Movies", featured Mo Collins as Madonna and poked fun at her commercially unsuccessful films, with an animated version of Madonna attacking the movies' posters.
 In 2009, the video was included on Madonna's compilation, Celebration: The Video Collection.